blairmacintyre/ismar-2017/slides/content.md

 <!-- .slide: data-background="resources/textures/girl-painting.jpg" data-transition="slide-in none-out"  -->

-# what does it mean for everyone to be able to have a voice?
+# what does it mean for everyone to have a voice?

 ------
 <!-- .slide: data-background="resources/textures/children-painting-wall.jpg" data-transition="none-in slide-out"  -->